spiicez21/PhaGen-Agent/README.md

 - Each completed job now carries a `payload.structure` block containing `{ svg, path, metadata_path, smiles, source_type, source_reference, image_id, generated_at, error }`.
 The frontend consumes this metadata to display the molecule preview, and the PDF exporter embeds the same SVG inline while surfacing the provenance trail.
 - `infra/docker-compose.yml` now includes `rdkit-service`, a lightweight FastAPI container running RDKit via Conda.
 Start it with `docker compose up rdkit-service` (or include it in `docker compose up`).
 Hit `http://localhost:8081/render` with `{ "smiles": "CC(=O)O", "format": "svg" }` to fetch SVG/PNG payloads; the backend reads the URL from `RDKIT_SERVICE_URL`.
 - After installing/upgrading RDKit, restart the backend (`uvicorn app.main:app --reload`) to ensure the new dependency and environment variables are picked up and new jobs generate structure previews automatically.

+### OSRA diagram OCR (optional)

+- Install the OSRA CLI on the host where you plan to run diagram OCR.
+The binary is available via Homebrew (`brew install osra`), Conda (`conda install -c conda-forge osra`), or by building from [source](https://github.com/Novartis/osra).
+On Windows, install OSRA inside WSL (`sudo apt install osra`) and use the provided wrapper `indexes/bin/osra-wsl.cmd` plus `--image-path-mode wsl`, or provide the absolute path to a native Windows binary with `--osra-binary`.
+- Populate a JSONL manifest (see `indexes/data/sample_diagrams.jsonl`) with `diagram_id`, `image_path`, metadata, and an explicit `allow_osra` flag per record.
+Only assets with `allow_osra: true` will be processed, so you can safely keep restricted diagrams in the manifest without risking violations.
+- Run `python indexes/osra_pipeline.py --input <manifest>.jsonl --output indexes/data/osra_results.jsonl --skip-missing`.
+When invoking through WSL, pass `--osra-binary indexes/bin/osra-wsl.cmd --image-path-mode wsl`; supply `--extra-osra-args` if you need to adjust resolution or language packs, and use `--base-dir` when image paths are relative to another folder.
+- Each run emits JSONL plus a manifest under `indexes/data/manifests/` summarizing conversions, skips, and failures.
+Feed the output JSONL into `smiles_normalizer.py` (or merge it with crawler-sourced SMILES) before synonym expansion and indexing.

 ## Comparison workspace